sunfounder/picar-x/docs/source/python_tts.rst

 .. image:: img/tt_bash.png

-你会被提示多次确认请求，都选 **Y** 。最后，some changes made to your system require your computer to reboot to take effect.
+You will be prompted to confirm the request many times and choose **Y**, and finally, some changes made to your system require your computer to reboot to take effect.

-重启之后，你可以再运行一次  ``i2samp.sh`` script ， 它会为你测试  amplifier 。 如果你成功听到了声音，就代表已经配置完成了。
+After restarting, you can run ``i2samp.sh`` script again, which will test the amplifier for you.
+If you successfully hear the sound, it suggests that the configuration has been fully configured.

 **Code**